SECTOR

 Retro-fitting aspect of Design

-My takeaway from this project was that, Design does not happen in vaccum and an efficient designer needs to learn how to introduce solutions while recognizing and maintaining the things that already work.
+Working on this enterprise construction application taught me a crucial lesson: Design does not happen in vaccum and an efficient designer needs to learn how to introduce solutions while recognizing and maintaining the things that already work.

 TOOLS USED